Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entries.md

 There is also a number of copying options that you can configure in the dialog:

-* Copy Over Description and Groups - *this will copy the description and all of the groups.
-However, all groups will be empty if the other options are not checked*
+* Copy Over Description and Sections - *this will copy the description and all of the sections.
+However, all sections will be empty if the other options are not checked*
-* Copy and link all Entry Fields - *this will change all of the entry fields in the current entry to [Synced Fields](#synced-fields) and copy over all of the groups*
+* Copy and link all Entry Fields - *this will change all of the entry fields in the current entry to [Synced Fields](#synced-fields) and copy over all of the sections*
-* Copy over Entry Links - *this will link the new alias to all of the entries that are linked to the current entry and copy over all of the groups*
+* Copy over Entry Links - *this will link the new alias to all of the entries that are linked to the current entry and copy over all of the sections*

 ![fullscreen image](../../static/img/concepts/entries/alias_creation.gif)